dimarudik/bublik/README.md

 > To speed up the chunk processing of partitioned table you can apply **fromTaskWhereClause** clause as it used above.
 > It allows to exclude excessive workload

+> [!NOTE]
+> If the target column type doesn't support by tool you can try to use Character
+> by using declaration of column's name in **tryCharIfAny** array

 ### Create chunks

 Halt any changes to the movable tables in the source database (Oracle)<br>